Commitment to safety

 Email: The district and/or school sites typically send notifications via email to parents of students at the impacted school(s).

-Mobile App: In some cases, a push notification in the Norman Public School District’s mobile app will be sent to impacted families.
+Mobile App: In many cases, a push notification in the Norman Public School District’s mobile app will be sent to impacted families.

 Website: The NPS website is updated with an alert on the home page if the announcement is relevant to all (or a large majority) of students.
 These alerts are typically weather related.